Tracking ID UA-126977798-1

 "The British Crown and the British East India Company have never left America, and in fact, they have a stranglehold on the U. S. economy.
 The Bank of England, the City of London, and ultimately the British Monarchy – Queen Elizabeth II, own and control U. S. data management, corporate banking, resources of gas, uranium, gold, and many strategic resources and systems in the United States.
 For example, did you know that the U. S. Patent Office is controlled by Serco?
 That’s right, a BRITISH based company controls the creative efforts of American entrepreneurs and creators.
 Serco was the company awarded the Obamacare data management system that cost America’s over $2 billion." https://aim4truth.org/2018/04/11/tentacles-of-serco-strangle-america/

-The Washington Post stated: “The British government was conducting its own 'comprehensive' search through confidential files in London for material on the Democratic presidential candidate, a British government spokesman said."
+The Washington Post reported: “The British government was conducting its own 'comprehensive' search through confidential files in London for material on the Democratic presidential candidate, a British government spokesman said."

 Or take the case of the psyop created false file they tried to dignify by calling it a "dossier".
 Who were complicit in the 2016 election interference?
 Ah,yes...the British: